surepy/tf2_bot_detector/README.md

 You likely downloaded the source code instead of the actual tool.
 Make sure you are downloading one of the .ZIPs that is not labeled "Source Code."
 There are two of them, one labeled with an x86 and one with an x64.
 If you don't know which one you want, you almost certainly want the one with the x64.
 For further instructions go [here][getting-started-wiki].

 ### This doesn't detect anything!

+[TF2BD is not actually a detector](https://en.wikipedia.org/wiki/Kira_kira_name), as in it can't just magically "detect" cheat features in an ongoing game as that requires memory read, and relies on pre-curated player list and basic rules.

 Right now the base player list and rule set is very very limited due to an abundance of caution.
 There are third party community lists and rules that are run by people who are not Pazer.
 While the general community trusts them, it is important to remember that these are not official resources and not under direct control of this project.
 For more information on installing community lists go [here][wiki-customization-link].